 There is a single court appearance in a Chapter 7, which is called a section 341 hearing or a Meeting of Creditors.
 You need to attend this meeting when scheduled, and you will appear before a Trustee and answer questions about your paperwork.
 This is generally a short proceeding, maybe 15-20 minutes, and Trustees are accustomed to working with pro se debtors

-After you have attended your 341 hearing and presuming there is no follow-up needed (such as filing amendments to your documents) you simply need to wait to receive your Notice of Discharge, which is the successful ending to your case.
+After you have attended your 341 meeting and presuming there is no follow-up needed (such as filing amendments to your documents) you simply need to wait to receive your bankruptcy discharge.
 Make certain to keep a copy of this document somewhere safe.

 If you suspect you may have a more complicated case (if you own real estate or if you believe you’re income is above the median for your state), or if filing a Chapter 13 case would be the more beneficial option for you, we recommend that you consult with an attorney who can provide you with full representation.